aragon/connect/docs/api-reference/connectors.md

 # Connectors

-Connectors implement `IConnector`.
+Connectors implement `ConnectorInterface`.
 A connector contains the mechanism through which the data is going to be fetched.

 Three connectors are provided by default, listed below.